Mitali3595/Tribute_Page/README.md

 # Tribute_Page
-I have created a tribute page using HTML and CSS
+I have created a tribute page using HTML and internal CSS.